senseexcel/senseexcel/README.md

 Sheet Name:

-The default setting is to name the individual worksheets with the values of the field/dimension specified in the Sheetloop.
+The default setting is to name the individual worksheets with the values of the field/dimension specified in the Sheet Loop.

 Having "Sheet Name" unchecked or the "Sheet Name" formula empty would name the worksheets "2017", "2018" and "2019" respectively.